Blaqstarr: Biography

 In January 2008, Blaqstarr released the album King of Roq.
-He toured with Diplo, M.I.A. and Rye Rye, and participated in the Rock the Bells tour.
-He also produced and recorded tracks with M.I.A., Mos Def, Switch and Rye Rye.
+He toured with Diplo, M.I.A., and Rye Rye, and participated in the Rock the Bells tour.
+He also produced and recorded tracks with M.I.A., Mos Def, Switch, and Rye Rye.
 In June 2008, he contributed a track to the album Hollertronix 8, along with DJ Sega.

 In early 2009, Blaqstarr released a single in collaboration with the DJ Diplo titled "Get Off".
-M.I.A. and Blaqstarr released a song and video "Way Down in the Hole" following him signing to the N.E.E.T.
+M.I.A. and Blaqstarr released a song and video "Way Down in the Hole" following his signing to the N.E.E.T.
 Recordings record label.
-He also produced some of the tracks for the 2009 K-Swift album Greatest Hits.
+He also produced some tracks for the 2009 K-Swift album Greatest Hits.

-In 2009, Blaqstarr was chosen to perform at the People's Inaugural Ball in Washington D.C., one of the unofficial pre-inaugural events which took place in the days leading up to the inauguration of Barack Obama.
+In 2009, Blaqstarr was chosen to perform at the People's Inaugural Ball in Washington D.C., one of the unofficial pre-inaugural events in the days leading up to the inauguration of Barack Obama.